jtfairbank/KrustyKookies/README.md

   * `Trucks`
       - Can hold up to 60 pallets of cookies.
       - Can deliver multiple orders.
+      - Assume that trucks have some sort of ID, but another system handles them.
+Ours simply uses the *truckID* in Loading Orders, but provides no concept of Trucks themselves.

   * `Loading Orders` need Create and Read functionality.
       - Dictate what goes on the truck.